-- (k) New and amended standards and interpretations not yet effective (continued): - Amendments to IAS 1 Presentation of Financial Statements are effective for annual periods beginning on or after January 1, 2023 and may be applied earlier.
+• Amendments to IAS 1, Presentation of Financial Statements, are effective for annual reporting periods beginning on or after January 1, 2023 and may be applied earlier.
 The amendments help the Fund provide useful accounting policy disclosures.

 The key amendments to IAS 1 include: